Oorum Uravum: Plot

-Shivaji Ganesan, playing the elder brother, works hard as does his village to make his younger brother played by Ravi a doctor to serve the people of the village.
-Once he becomes a doctor, he falls in love with a rich colleague, gets married to her and settles down in the city with his wealthy father-in-law.
-How Shivaji Ganesan brings Ravi to his senses is the rest of the story.
+Manikkam works hard as does his village to make his younger brother Pounraj a doctor to serve the people of the village.
+Once he becomes a doctor, he falls in love with a rich colleague, marries her and settles down in the city with his wealthy father-in-law.
+How Manikkam brings Pounraj to his senses is the rest of the story.